EZ Rider Parking Transition

 • Riders will no longer need to use hangtags or move hangtags between multiple cars.
 With the app, parking payment is license-plate based, and riders may add up to 5 license plates on their account.

 • Riders have more payment method options on the BART Official app.
-In addition to credit and debit, riders may also pay with Paypal or Venmo.
+In addition to credit and debit, riders may also pay with PayPal or Venmo.

 2. Will I be able to tap my Clipper Card inside the station to pay for parking?

 At this time, there is no plan to allow tapping inside the station to pay for parking.
+Note: You do not need to tap anywhere inside the station when you sign up for Tap and Go on the BART Official App, you will just tap “PAY” on the app home screen.

 3. How do I close my EZ Rider account?